juandarr/juandarr.github.io/projects/project-chime.md

   - Arduino
   - Bluetooth
   - Music
-summary: I designed and built a musical device to create music from motion and spatial gestures.
-The device takes inputs from different physical variables from the environment via an accelerometer, gyroscope, microphone, temperature and humidity sensor.
-This inputs are taken in consideration to generate music procedurally according to variations in the sensed values.
+summary: This musical device creates music from motion and spatial gestures.
+Chime takes inputs from different physical variables via an accelerometer, gyroscope, microphone, temperature and humidity sensors.
+Variations in these inputs are used to generate music.
 ---
 <div class="ui small rounded images">
   <img class="ui image" src="../images/chime/chime-color.jpg">